 Pros and Cons of Submuscular Implant Placement

 Submuscular implants are placed beneath the chest muscle.
 The primary reason for submuscular placement is the reduced risk of capsular contracture.
 They also offer a more natural appearance, especially for women who have very little natural breast tissue.
 Submuscular implants also allow more accurate visualization during a mammogram.

 Over time, however, submuscular implants may be displaced or distorted by constant force from the muscles.
 Additionally, submuscular implants can become distorted when the chest muscles flex.
 For this reason, this option is not usually recommended to women who lift weights or practice bodybuilding.
 Typically, there is slightly more discomfort during recovery after receiving submuscular implants, although this is temporary and easily managed with medication.

-Learn More About Your OptionsIf you are considering a breast augmentation, and are curious about the type of implant placement you should pursue, schedule a consultation with Dr. Boudreaux.
-He can help you determine a personalized treatment plan that will meet your unique goals.
+Learn More About Your OptionsIf you are considering a breast augmentation, and are curious about the type of implant placement you should pursue, schedule a consultation with Dr. Boudreaux or Dr. Claiborne.
+They can help you determine a personalized treatment plan that will meet your unique goals.
 You can call our office at (985) 237-6050 or contact us online anytime.

 “From Dr. Boudreaux's wonderful bedside manner to his amazing staff, I could not have had a better experience!
 I have recommended and will continue to recommend Dr. Boudreaux to my clients and friends.” - Ruthie